 1 In the beginning was the Word, and the Word was with God, and the Word was God.

-2 He was with God in the beginning.
-3 All things were created through Him, and apart from Him not one thing was created that has been created.
-4 Life was in Him, and that life was the light of men.
-5 That light shines in the darkness, yet the darkness did not overcome it.
+2 The same was in the beginning with God.

+3 All things were made by him; and without him was not anything made that was made.

+4 In him was life; and the life was the light of men.

+5 And the light shineth in darkness; and the darkness comprehended it not.

-Wherever a diamond (♦) appears before a word, see page 6 for pronunciation help and quick definitions.
+Wherever a diamond (♠) appears before a word, see page 6 for pronunciation help and quick definitions.